 What is a refuge?

-The aims of refuge accommodation are to empower residents through support and advice to successfully move onto independent living, free from abuse.
+The aim of refuge accommodation is to empower residents, through support and advice so that they can successfully move on to independent living, free from abuse.

 Who can go to refuge?